Vluurie/NextVertretung/README.md

 For testing on a virtual or physical Android device, it's recommended to install [Android Studio](https://developer.android.com/studio).

 **Caution:** Always ensure you download software from the official sites provided.
-Avoid using other sources to download the Flutter SDK or any dependencies, as this could compromise your system's security.